-14.4 Constants
+15.4 Constants

 A constant is a class member that represents a constant value: a value that can be computed at compiletime.
-A constant declaration introduces one or more constants of a given type.
+A constant\declaration introduces one or more constants of a given type.

 '''

 constant_declaration

 : attributes? constant_modifier 'const' type constant_declarators ';'

 ;

+constant_modifier

+: 'new'

+'public'

+'protected'

+'internal'

+'private'

+;

+'''

-A constant\declaration may include a set of attributes (§21), a new modifier (§14.3.5), and a valid combination of the four access modifiers (§14.3.6).
+A constant\declaration may include a set of attributes (§22), a new modifier (§15.3.5), and any one of the permitted kinds of declared accessibility (§15.3.6).
 The attributes and modifiers apply to all of the members declared by the constant\declaration.
 Even though constants are considered static members, a constant\declaration neither requires nor allows a static modifier.
 It is an error for the same modifier to appear multiple times in a constant declaration.

 The type of a constant\declaration specifies the type of the members introduced by the declaration.
-The type is followed by a list of constant\declarators (§12.6.3), each of which introduces a new member.
-A constant\declarator consists of an identifier that names the member, followed by an "=" token, followed by a constant\expression (§11.20) that gives the value of the member.
+The type is followed by a list of constant\declarators (§13.6.3), each of which introduces a new member.
+A constant\declarator consists of an identifier that names the member, followed by an "=" token, followed by a constant\expression (§12.23) that gives the value of the member.